jamesallardice/Patterns.js/README.md

 Then just include the script and call the `init` method on DOM ready, or at the end of the `body` element:

     Patterns.init();

+That will work, but it won't look very good.
+Since all of the browsers that currently support the `pattern` attribute natively show a completely different style of tooltip, this polyfill leaves it up to you to style the tooltip as you see fit.
+The tooltip is a single `div` element, and by default has the class name `patternsjs-tooltip`, allowing you to target it easily with CSS.
+You can change that class name if you like - see the next section for more details.

 That's all there is to it!
 Browsers that alreay support the `pattern` attribute natively will be unaffected.
 They continue to use their built-in method.